Recent Accomplishments

 USDA Decentralized Water Systems Program

-Our 2023 advocacy efforts culminated in Congress passing Fiscal Year 2024 appropriations legislation that provides $6 million for the USDA Decentralized Water Systems Program.
+Our past advocacy efforts culminated in Congress passing appropriations legislation that provided $6 million for the USDA Decentralized Water Systems Program - which was an additional $1 million in grants specifically targeted for decentralized wastewater systems.
+NOWRA is working to restore and repeat this effort.

 EPA Decentralized Wastewater Grant Program